IronMooseDevelopment/awesome-cheap-tiers/PITCHME.md

 Measure twice, build once, deploy continuously

 ---?color=linear-gradient(to top, #f3ab40, #f0d57d)

 ### Organizing Ideas and Work

 You have ideas, write them down

+Note:

+- Kanban vs Sprint
+- Sprints are good when you have a product owner / client you need to show steady progress to OR if you can commit to a release at the end of every sprint and have predictable hours
+- Kanban is good when you just have a pile of work to steadily work through and varied hours-per-week

 +++?color=linear-gradient(to top, #f3ab40, #f0d57d)